-NOTE 1-The foil bags serve several purposes: they protect the samples, they prevent any outgassing from the samples from contaminating other samples in the test chamber, and they ensure contact of the PET or receiver to the samples.

-4.2 The duration of the test may vary widely depending on the dark stability of the ink/media and the temperature condition.

-4.3 During the course of the test, the color changes in the printed samples are periodically evaluated instrumentally.
+- Note 1-The foil bags serve several purposes: they protect the samples, they prevent any outgassing from the samples from contaminating other samples in the test chamber, and they ensure contact of the PET or receiver to the samples. - 4.2 The duration of the incubation may vary widely depending on the dark stability of the ink/media. - 4.3 During the course of the test, the color changes in the printed samples are periodically evaluated instrumentally.
 Results are compared to a control incubated at room conditions and to the same specimen prior to incubation.
-The color change is reported as percent retained optical density and color difference, ΔE .
+The color change is reported as percent retained optical density and color difference, ΔE . - 4.4 The test may be continued for a specific duration of time or until a predetermined color difference has been achieved.